 The basic recipe is just that—no mention of specific brands.
 Although this is somewhat intentional at this stage, specific choices must be made.
 The first choice you have is whiskey.
 With so little to this drink, your choice of whiskey is important.
 Go with something you like.
 The whiskey you select will definitely affect the flavor of your cocktail, so choosing a better spirit will result in a more enjoyable cocktail.
 Tradition suggests using a rye whiskey, but that’s not essential.
 Any fine bourbon will make an excellent Manhattan.
 You can use a Scotch whisky too, but you have to change the name to a Rob Roy!
 It’s also possible to make a Brandy Manhattan or even a Cuban Manhattan using rum, but that’s not what we’re after.

 Picking a whiskey is one thing, but when it comes to vermouth, there’s some more opportunity to get creative.
-If you are not making a lot of Manhattans and you own a bottle of red, sweet vermouth, it’s probably one of those spirits that just sits in the back of the cabinet.
+If you are not making a lot of Manhattans and you own a bottle of red, sweet vermouth, it’s probably one of those ingredients that just sits in the back of the cabinet.
 Maybe even your dry vermouth only comes out to play when it’s time to mix a Martini.
 Why not pull them both out?
 Substitute dry vermouth for half of the sweet to create what is referred to as a Perfect Manhattan.
 If there’s a lot of dust on your bottles, it might be time to replace them.
 Some experts say you should store vermouth in the refrigerator and that the old bottle you’ve had in the dark corner needs to be thrown out.
-Whether or not you believe it, there’s opportunity to upgrade.
+Vermouth is usually cheap, so get a new bottle and do a side-by-side taste test.
+You will be glad you updated your bottle.

 Meet Carpano Antica Formula

-I have always thought of red, sweet vermouth as barely tolerable.
-It never really did anything for me, and for under $8, I guess I couldn’t expect much.
+We have always thought of red, sweet vermouth as barely tolerable.
+It never really did anything for us, and for under $8, we couldn’t expect much.
 That’s where Carpano Antica Formula differs.
 Sure, it’s $30 instead of $8, but it’s worth it.
 Carpano Antica is made by the Branca distillery in Italy using an original 1786 recipe.
 It’s delicious.
 As such, so is a Manhattan (or any cocktail) made with this stuff.
 Bottles are numbered and production is limited.
 That makes it harder to find than a typical bottle of sweet vermouth, but once you do, you won’t go without it again.
-You can find it online, or if you are in the Twin Cities, I picked up mine at France 44 where I had to ask for help because it was hidden among the gins in a fancy metal tin.
+You can find it online, or if you are in the Twin Cities, we picked up ours at France 44 where we had to ask for help because it was hidden among the gins in a fancy metal tin.

-You may have read the review I wrote after my wife and I visited The Violet Hour in Chicago.
+You may have read the review we wrote after visiting The Violet Hour in Chicago.
 Our experience was unusual because instead of sampling the fantastic variety of cocktails offered, we got “stuck” on the Manhattan.
 But this was a good thing.
 We had the incredible fortune of being served by the manager, Michael Rubel.
-The moment my wife, Kimberly ordered the Dogwood Manhattan, our evening shifted.
+The moment we ordered the Dogwood Manhattan, our evening shifted.
 This drink was Michael’s creation, and he was very interested in our opinion of it.
 He also served us variations with different whiskey and preparations he was considering for a fall menu.

 Dogwood Manhattan (Summit Sips version)